harness/developer-hub/docs/continuous-delivery/gitops/pr-pipelines/pr-svc-env.md

 :::

-As mentioned in the above note, if you would like to define your override variables in the service or environment itself for a common microservice/application, you may want to configure service or environment variables.
-The process below is applicable to both Services and Environments, but we will be demonstrating this for Services:
+The process below to define these variables is applicable to both Services and Environments, but we will be demonstrating this for Services:

 1. In your Harness project, click on the **Services** tab.
 2. Click on your Service and go to the **Configuration** tab.